 For further details on deploying your new Linux image, follow the Getting Started with Linode guide.
-It is also recommended that you follow the How to Secure Your Server guide once you have deployed your new image.
+It is also recommended that you follow the Setting Up and Securing a Compute Instance guide once you have deployed your new image.

 If your host provides a shared environment and you’re not sure which software is needed, ask your host if they can provide more information about the software they run.
 For example, WordPress sites are powered by PHP, a web server, and a database, so installing a LAMP stack would be sufficient.

 NoteYou may want to install your software via a configuration management tool .
 Configuration management is a method for condensing your installation scripts into a recipe that can be run repeatedly.
 This results in the same deployment every time.
 Once you’ve written your recipes, configuration management can greatly speed up creating new deployments and maintenance of existing deployments.
 These tools also minimize the potential for human error.